scheinerman/DrawingObjects.jl/docs/src/index.md

 ### Arcs

-Arcs of circles are created thus with `Arc(ctr, rad, t1, t2, t3)` where:
+Arcs of circles are created with `Arc(ctr, rad, t1, t2, t3)` where:
 * `ctr` is (complex) the center of the circle,
 * `rad` is the radius of the circle,
 * `t1` is the starting angle for the arc,